Samsung/veles/docs/source/manualrst_veles_example.rst

 Use existing Workflow and existing Configuration file
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Use existing Workflows from samples or download them from VelesForge.
+Use existing Workflows from samples or download them from :doc:`manualrst_veles_forge`.

 To run veles from command line you need to set path to workflow and path to configuration files as arguments::